bdilbeck/Recipe_Manager/README.md

 The foodmanager project was started and is currently run by Christoph Krammer <chris@twotigers.de>.
 ## Updated Contact: (11/27/2018)
 Currently being tested by Jackson Draper.
 For questions and concerns contact <jdraps94@gmail.com>.

+This is a tool to make recipes easier and faster and will provide ingredients for recipes with their nutritional values and/or price.

+Checklist:

+()Clean up code

+(X)Making sure the code is running

+()Updated ingredients and/or recipes with healthier options

+()Possibly an image recognition feature

+()Update pricing to match current economic standards

+Updated: 11/10/2021